dieegogutierrez/TODOList/README.md

 - **Password Hashing:** User passwords are securely hashed before being stored in the database, enhancing the security of user accounts.

+- **Password Recovery:** Users who forget their passwords can request a password reset.
+A verification token will be sent to their email to verify their identity and allow them to set a new password.

+- **"Remember Me" Option:** Users can choose to have their login session remembered on the device they're using, simplifying the login process for subsequent visits.

 - **Task Prioritization:** Users can star tasks to mark them as important or prioritize them over other tasks.

 - **Task Coloring:** Users have the option to assign different colors to tasks for better visual organization and distinction.